sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

     public static void main(String[] args) {
         int numbers[] = new int[]{7,6,5,4,3,2,1};

+        System.out.print(
-        System.out.print("There are " + numbers.length + " numbers in the array.
-How many numbers should be printed ? ");
+            "There are " + numbers.length +
+            " numbers in the array.
+How many numbers should be printed ? " );
         Scanner scanner = new Scanner(System.in);

         int value = scanner.nextInt();

         for (int index = 0; index < value; index++) {
+            System.out.println(
-            System.out.println("Index " + index +" has value "+ numbers[index]);
+                "Index " + index +" has value "+ numbers[index]
+                );
         }
+        System.out.println(
-        System.out.println("Printed " + value + " numbers out of " + numbers.length);
+            "Printed " + value + " numbers out of " + numbers.length
+            );
     }
 }
 ```
-The program initializes the `numbers[]` array with 7 integers and then asks the user how many values from the number array should be printed.
-If the user enters a valid number, then the program enters a `for` loop which will increase the index from 0 by one and print the number at that index until the index is larger than the user given number.
+The program initializes the `numbers[]` array with 7 integers and then asks the user how many values from the array should be printed.

+If the user enters a valid number, then the program enters a `for` loop which will increase the index from 0 by one and print the number at that index until the index is larger than the user-provided number.

 Below is the output of our program printing out all the numbers after we entered the value `7`.
 Notice that the index starts at 0 and ends at 6 (the length of the array minus one).